codybloemhard/uu-uce/docs/pin_content_documentation.md

 	{
         "tag" 					: "MCQUIZ",
-        "mc_correct_option"		: "The correct answer to the question", "mc_incorrect_option" 	: "An incorrect answer to the question" }
+        "mc_correct_option"		: "The correct answer to the question", "mc_incorrect_option" 	: "An incorrect answer to the question", "reward"                : 50
+    }
 ]
 ```